nrgetik/cul-dis/README.md

 # Culture Dispenser
 For some variable definition of a frontend:

-An attempt at a frontend to The Met's open access API
+An attempt at a frontend to some as-yet undetermined API which contains art